Hundreds walk in Plainview to honor Omer Neutra, call for the release of Hamas hostages

 In his eighth-grade yearbook, Omer Neutra, the Plainview native who would eventually join the Israeli Defense Forces, wrote a poignant, and as it turned out, prescient note: "Leave no one behind."
 Those words rang true Sunday for several hundred people who gathered in Plainview to walk and remember Neutra, and demand that hostages still held captive by Hamas be returned home.

-On Sunday morning outside Country Pointe Plainview, a condiminum complex, supporters of Neutra and hundreds of others still in captivity began a 1 1⁄2 mile walk to the Mid-Island JCC as part of a global effort called "Run for Their Lives."
+On Sunday morning outside Country Pointe Plainview, a condominium complex, supporters of Neutra and others still in captivity began a 1 1⁄2 mile walk to the Mid-Island JCC as part of a global effort called "Run for Their Lives."
 Every Sunday since the attacks, supporters of those captured have made the walk, calling for Hamas to release them.

 Among the Plainview walkers Sunday was Rabbi Joel Levenson of the Midway Jewish Center in Syosset, where Neutra became a bar mitzvah at 13.
 The announcement that he had died in the Oct.
 7 attack didn't end the trauma over losing him, Levenson said.